-Selling, general and administrative ("SG&A") expenses increased approximately \$0.4 million in the third quarter of 2003 when compared to the third quarter of 2002, and by \$1.4 million for the first nine months of 2003 when compared to the same calendar periods of 2002.
+Selling, general and administrative ("SG&A") expenses increased approximately \$0.4 million and \$1.0 million, respectively, in the second quarter and first six months of 2003 when compared to the same calendar periods of 2002.
 These increases were primarily due to increased selling and marketing expenses related to new products.